aws/aws-eks-best-practices/content/cost_optimization/cost_optimization.md

 ![Kube-down-scaler for nginx](../images/kube-down-scaler.png)

-More advanced downscaling deployment scenarios are avialble at the [kube-down-scaler github project](https://github.com/hjacobs/kube-downscaler).
+More advanced downscaling deployment scenarios are available at the [kube-down-scaler github project](https://github.com/hjacobs/kube-downscaler).

 **1.3 Policies using LimitRanges and Resource Quotas**